translocathor/ub-si-technical-issue/README.md

     });
 }
 ```
-The code above shows that the actual data, which ich send to the server, is created by concatenating the date, start and end time, the room number, the room type and the ID of the seconds user (required for group room bookings).
+The code above shows that the actual data, which is send to the server, is created by concatenating the date, start and end time, the room number, the room type and the ID of the seconds user (required for group room bookings).
 By simply analysing the code or using a modern browser's integrated web development tool, you can look at the full GET request which is sent to the server.
 For demonstration purposes the following section will provide an enumeration of actions that can be performed.
 ### Book a room
 To book a room the file *ajax_php/set_data.php* is used with the following parameters:
 - `action=book_room`